How to find a file or folder in MS-DOS or Windows command line

 Windows command line (DOS)

-You can find any file on your computer using MS-DOS providing you know the name of the file or the program that created the file.
+Find any file on your computer using MS-DOS, provided you know the name of the file or the program that created the file.

-If you are unsure where the file may be on the computer, you must be at the root directory of the computer.
-Meaning, you must be at C:\> to get to this prompt, type the following command.
+If you're unsure where the file's located, move to the root directory, meaning you must be at C:\>.
+To get to this prompt, type the following command.

 cd\